frederic-perez/AmE-dictionary/dictionary.md

 __televised__
 __tell > telling stretch__ _The telling stretch of the season._
 __tell-tale__
+__telling__ _In her telling, this "they" of hers is scaring the bejeezus out of good, God-fearing conservatives._
 __telling__ _In their telling, the father's experience in Cuba becomes a parable._
 __telling__ _n_ _A sensitive telling of the case of Richard and Mildred Loving._
 __tellingly__